ddnexus/flex/README.md

 1. You may want to start with the [Index and Search External Data](http://ddnexus.github.io/flex/doc/7-Tutorials/4-Index-and-Search-External-Data.md) tutorial, since it practically doesn't require any elasticsearch knowledge.
 It will show you how to build your own search application with just a few lines of code.
 You will crawl a site, extract its content and build a simple user interface to search it with elasticsearch.

 2. Then you may want to read the [Usage Overview](http://ddnexus.github.io/flex/doc/1-Flex-Project/2-Usage-Overview.html) page.
-Follow the links from there in order to dig into the topics that interest you the most.
+Follow the links from there in order to dig into the topics that interest you.

 3. You will probably like the [flex-scopes](http://ddnexus.github.io/flex/doc/3-flex-scopes) that allows you to easy search, chain toghether and reuse searching scopes in pure ruby.